JacobMcDonnell/st/README.md

 - `pywal` for a dynamic color scheme

-- [ttf-symbola-free](https://aur.archlinux.org/packages/ttf-symbola-free/) or [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/), but libxft-bgra does not install for me
+- [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/), but libxft-bgra does not install for me

+- `ttf-joypixels`

 ## How to configure with Xresources